Call Us Today! 1.877.869.1715|info@bloyal.com

 4. I want to buy

-These are the moments in which customers want to be marketed to.
-They are actively looking for a product or a service and, more importantly, are looking to hear how you can best fulfill their needs.
+These are the moments in which customers want to be marketed.
+They are actively looking for a product or a service and, more importantly, want to hear how you can best fulfill their needs.

 The Loyalty Connection

 To start, mobile has created a seismic shift in what we think of as brand loyalty.
-Recognition is still a very important aspect to building trust but has ceded its relevance to the immediate – the now.
-Customers may not be visiting brick and mortar stores as much as they used to, but when they do, they are buying more, in less time.
+Recognition is still a very important aspect of building trust, but its relevance has ceded to the immediate—the now.
+Customers may not be visiting brick-and-mortar stores as much as they used to, but they buy more in less time when they do.
 They come informed and know exactly what they’re looking for.

-In addition, they may use your brick and mortar store, simply as a showroom and proceed to order products directly off their mobile device.
+In addition, they may use your brick-and-mortar store simply as a showroom and order products directly from their mobile device.
 Alternatively, they may order online and pick up their goods directly at your store.
-In turn, the latest strategies have begun to evolve past the notion of multiple store fronts into the seamless integration of the mobile and application based online and instore experiences as one brand experience.
+In turn, the latest strategies have begun to evolve past the notion of multiple storefronts into the seamless integration of mobile and application-based online and in-store experiences as one brand experience.

-This is where your loyalty software will help you get the jump on how and where customers engage with your brand.
+Your loyalty software will help you understand how and where customers engage with your brand.

 Optimizing Your Loyalty Program with Micro-Moments

-The first thing you should know about micro-moments and customer loyalty, are that opportunities abound.
-There are many great posts, from very high-level SEO’s about how you can optimize your web presence for micro-moments, but few to none of them address how we can leverage these same insights to drive membership and engagement in our loyalty programs with mobile devices.
+The first thing you should know about micro-moments and customer loyalty is that opportunities abound.
+Many great posts, from very high-level SEOs, discuss optimizing your web presence for micro-moments.
+Still, few to none of them address how we can leverage these same insights to drive membership and engagement in our loyalty programs with mobile devices.

-In the same Google white paper, the author establishes three rules of thumb for optimizing the mobile marketing experience: Be there.
-Be Useful.
-Be Quick.
+In the same Google white paper, the author establishes three rules of thumb for optimizing the mobile marketing experience: Be there, be useful, and be quick.
 The same rules can (and should) guide your loyalty marketing strategy program.

 Be There

 The intrinsic value of a loyalty program is that you get a jump start on your customer’s buying process.
 You get to cut the line in your customer’s mind about the best options for accomplishing any given task.
-They know that they’re going to benefit from their relationship with your business, and that preempts the search process.
-Micro-moments and customer loyalty isn’t merely a theoretical discussion, however.
+They know they will benefit from their relationship with your business, which preempts the search process.
+Micro-moments and customer loyalty aren’t merely a theoretical discussion, however.

 Mobile Optimized